westerndevs/western-devs-website/source/_posts/2016-11-17-What-Is-DevOps.md

 categories:
   - alm
 date: 2016-11-18 2:14:00
-excerpt: My personal definition of what is DevOps.
+excerpt: My personal definition of DevOps, in the context of lean principles.
 authorId: dylan_smith
 ---